 - Any RD application creates an exposure point to the endpoint.
 Note: PSU restricted the standard Microsoft RD port because of a global risk, requiring that an alternate port be used.

 - RD access exposes UL workstations to outside network communication to an offsite workstation, which may have vulnerabilities

 If any of the following requirements cannot be met, Remote Desktop Access will not be authorized.

 - Offsite workstation must be up to date with system updates/patches

 - Offsite workstation must be running an up to date Antivirus Application, including regular virus scans

-- Penn State’s Cisco VPN Concentrator must be installed and have a stable connection to the LIAS-VPN (Windows OS).
+- Penn State’s Cisco AnyConnect must be installed and have a stable connection to the LIAS-VPN (Windows OS).
 Mac systems can either have the VPN client installed or a manual configuration to connect to LIAS-VPN.

 UL Endpoint Requirements:

 - Client connection encryption level must be set to highest available setting